-For example, if you were to test the effect of sunlight on plant growth, amount of light would be the independent variable (the thing you manipulate) and the height of the plants would be the dependent variable (the thing affected by the independent variable).
+For example, if you were to test the effect of sunlight on plant growth, the amount of light would be the independent variable (the thing you manipulate) and the height of the plants would be the dependent variable (the thing affected by the independent variable).
 Other factors such as air temperature, amount of water in the soil, and species of plant would have to be kept the same between all of the plants used in the experiment so that you could truly collect data on whether sunlight affects plant growth.
-The data that you would collect would be quantitative, since you would measure the height of the plant in numbers.
+The data that you would collect would be quantitative – since you would measure the height of the plant in numbers.

 After performing an experiment and collecting data, one must analyze the data.
 Research experiments are usually analyzed with statistical software in order to determine relationships among the data.
-In the case of a simpler experiment, one would look at the data and see how they correlate with the change in the independent variable.
+In the case of a simpler experiment, one could simply look at the data and see how they correlate with the change in the independent variable.